 In 2017, our residential development division began conducting strategic research to uncover what drives resident satisfaction and leads to a greater quality of life.
 Based on evidence and analysis, this work provides rich insights into residents and a range of new measures to help us incorporate livability into our communities.

 We piloted the research with resident surveys in our Alberta and Southern California communities in 2018, to test and refine our approach.
 We gathered data that provided deep insights into strategies we can use to improve communities through programming and community-specific infrastructure.

 In 2019 and 2020, we expanded the scope of our research to include additional communities across diverse locations in the United States and Canada (Alberta, California, Texas, and Phoenix).
 Of these communities was a number of Calgary developments: Cranston's Riverstone, Chinook Gate, Livingston and Seton.
 Leveraging the knowledge gained through initial research, we set out to study community-specific data for use in the creation of future sustainable communities.

 What have we learned so far?

 Over the next five years, we aim to increase the overall feeling of belonging in our communities.
-At Livingston, we are taking specific actions to improve resident well-being and sense of belonging.
+We are taking specific actions to improve resident well-being and sense of belonging.
 This includes engaging residents on a personal level to stay on top of their needs, organizing community and cultural events to encourage neighbour connections and leveraging the homeowners association (HOA) to help people create their own sense of belonging.

 At Brookfield Residential we are always looking at ways to improve our communities.
-The Livability Research helps us remain current with our residents needs and ensure continuous improvements for the long-term.
+The Livability Research helps us remain current with our residents' needs and ensure continuous improvements for the long term.
 By seeking feedback from our customers during development we are able to incorporate this feedback to shape our communities accordingly and install the infrastructure for our residents to thrive for years into the future.